| 4 min read

 Safety standards have a ripple effect: end manufacturers demand compliance from their subsystem developers, who in turn demand it from their chip suppliers, who in turn demand it from their electronic design automation (EDA) vendors.
 As a designer of vehicular electronics systems, you must show that the EDA tools you use in your development flow meet the requirements of ISO 26262.

-Qualifying your EDA tools for use in the development of functionally safe chips can be a big effort that consumes precious resources, adds cost, and delays your schedule.
-Agnisys eliminates all that worry because we qualify our own tools as suitable for ISO 26262 design.
+Ensuring your EDA tools qualify for developing functionally safe chips demands significant effort, consumes resources, adds costs, and causes delays.
+Agnisys eliminates all that worry because we qualify our tools as suitable for ISO 26262 design.
 Our entire IDesignSpec Suite and development flow is certified by the internationally known testing and inspection organization TÜV SÜD as having achieved the stringent tool qualification criteria defined by ISO 26262 as well as the related underlying standard IEC 61508.

 You can have high confidence in this certification, the result of a long and arduous process.